ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Anderson intelligencer._](https://chroniclingamerica.loc.gov/lccn/sn84026965/1876-09-07/ed-1/seq-2)

 #### 1876-09-07 &middot; Anderson Court House, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+For dust in the eyes, avoid rubbing, and
+dash water into &quot;them; remove cinders,
-ith the round end of a lead pencil.
+etc., with the round end of a lead pencil.
 Remove insects from the car by torpid
 water; never put a hard instrument into
 the car.
 If an artery is cut, compress